laravel/docs/validation.md

 		];
 	}

 So, how are the validation rules executed?
-All we need to do is type-hint the request on your controller method:
+All you need to do is type-hint the request on your controller method:

 	/**
 	 * Store the incoming blog post.